ellcontreras/exons/README.md

-# Comm
+# exons
-Plattform to find communities to colaborate
+Plattform to find exonsunities to colaborate